Bryantcornwell/CV-auto-grader/README.md

 ### Deepak Duggirala
 Provided initial QR code detection approach.
 Wrote the grade.py.
 Details are shown in grade-report.md.
 Wrote the whole grade-report.md.
 ### Li Sun
 Contributed to the research and ideas for developing the QR code.
 Helped to test codes on burrow.luddy.indiana.edu.
-Wrote the abstract, introduction, discussion and conclusion parts of this report.
+Wrote the abstract, introduction, .... parts of this report.

 ## References
 [1] https://en.wikipedia.org/wiki/QR_code